THE PREMIER MARKETPLACE FOR JEWELRY

 The 1820s: Hoops Circle Back in Style

 Hoops made a global comeback in the early 19th century.
-To what do we owe our thanks for bringing hoops back into mainstream fashion?
+To whom do we owe our thanks for bringing hoops back into mainstream fashion?
 Turns out, designers were channeling inspiration from ancient cultures!
-They looked at Roman and Greek fashion trends and designing jewelry that embellished the romantic aesthetic.
+They looked at Roman and Greek fashion trends and designed jewelry that embellished the romantic aesthetic.

-Hoop earrings dipped in and out of popularity during the rest of the 1800s.
-Their popularity largely depending on what hairstyle women donned at the time.
-If the hairstyle covered up the ears, then were was virtually no need to wear earrings at all.
+Hoop earrings dipped in and out of popularity throughout the 1800s, influenced mainly by what hairstyle women donned at the time.
+If the hairstyle covered up the ears, then there was virtually no need to wear earrings at all.
 But if the ears were on display?
 Hoop earrings came out to play.

 The Early 1900s: The Phoenix Rises...
 And it’s Wearing Hoops

 As fashion and hairstyles changed in the 1920s, earrings once again became a popular accessory.
-The hoop earring, in particular, caught a big break with the discovery of King Tutankhamun’s tomb in Egypt in 1922.
+The hoop earring, in particular, caught a big break when King Tutankhamun’s tomb in Egypt was discovered in 1922.
 Western societies looked back to ancient styles and rituals, and soon enough, women across the globe wore hoops, commonly with a bob haircut.
 With the emergence of Hollywood, celebrities wore earrings into the 1940s and 1950s.
 And on the heels of this major trend was a decade that would define hoop earrings forever.

 The 1960s: Hoops and Female Empowerment